Neurofeedback, Electronic Art and

 June 27 – July 17th, 2016

-As part of a 3 week residency at the National Portrait Gallery, Canberra, George Khut work be recording a collection video portraits with visitors interacting with his brainwave-controlled work.
-Interactions last approximately half an hour – comprising a 10-15 minute interaction with the work, followed by an interview in which participants are invited to describe their experience with the work.
+As part of a 3 week residency at the National Portrait Gallery, Canberra, George Khut recorded a collection video portraits with visitors interacting with his brainwave-controlled work.
+Interactions lasted approximately half an hour – comprising a 10-15 minute interaction with the work, followed by an interview in which participants are invited to describe their experience with the work.

-During this residency, the artist will be working on-site in the gallery from Wednesdays to Sundays, recording interactions with visitors and editing portraits that will be exhibited in the gallery along with interview materials and images created by participants to describe their experience with the work.
+During this residency, George worked on-site in the gallery, recording interactions with visitors and editing portraits that were be exhibited in the gallery along with interview materials and images created by participants to describe their experience with the work.

-The project is supported by artsACT through its Arts Residencies ACT program.
+The project was supported by artsACT through its Arts Residencies ACT program.